What is Trumenba?

-What should I avoid after receiving Trumenba (meningococcal group B vaccine)?
+What should I avoid before or after receiving this vaccine?

-Other drugs may interact with meningococcal group B vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Trumenba, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Trumenba (meningococcal group B vaccine)

 - Compare alternatives

 - During pregnancy